Cross-collaborative agile UX/UI Research and Design

 Laché is delightfully extra.

-- Having multiple ways to participate in several kinds of services requires better user flow differentiation
+- Having multiple ways to participate in various services requires better differentiation of user flows.

-These issues came up in and audit through a mini heuristic evaluation.
+These issues came up in an audit through a mini heuristic evaluation.

 - Poor error prevention and recovery